kolkhis/lac/src/project.md

         <h1>Linux Systems Administration Course</h1>
     </p>
 </div>

 ## Final Project Outline

 ---

-Students aiming to complete the Security Engineering course are expected to devise and complete a capstone project, to be turned in at the end of the course.
+Students aiming to complete the Linux Systems Administration course are expected to devise and complete a capstone project, to be turned in at the end of the course.

 The instructions, expectations, and deliverables for the project are listed on this page.